 This strategy of delay and obstruct may ensure that more vacancies remain for the next president to fill, and The Wall Street Journal wants Senate Republicans to block the president’s circuit court nominees for precisely that reason.
 But refusing to confirm judges for political gain comes at the expense of Senate Republicans’ own constituents.
-States with at least one Republican senator account for eight of the 17 pending judicial nominees (47 percent), 32 of the 36 vacancies without nominees (88 percent), and 16 of the 23 judicial emergencies (70 percent).
+States with at least one Republican senator account for 35 of the 42 vacancies without nominees (83 percent) and 16 of the 24 judicial emergencies (67 percent).

 And the epicenter of this growing problem is Texas, which continues to have more vacancies than any other state in the country.

-- Texas, with nine percent of America’s population, now has nearly 19 percent (10 of 54) of the Nation’s current federal judicial vacancies.
+- Texas, with nine percent of America’s population, now has 16 percent (9 of 55) of the Nation’s current federal judicial vacancies.

-- It also has over 20 percent of all the judicial vacancies for which no one even has been nominated.
-Eight of 39 such vacancies nationwide are in the Lone Star State.
-In contrast, California has one such vacancy and New York has two.
+- It also has 21 percent of all the judicial vacancies for which no one even has been nominated.
+Nine of 42 such vacancies nationwide are in the Lone Star State.
+In contrast, California has one such vacancy and New York has four.

-- Right now, six Texas benches on United States district courts are vacant without nominees.
+- Right now, seven Texas benches on United States district courts are vacant without nominees.

 - There are two more Texas vacancies on the U.S. Court of Appeals for the Fifth Circuit that lack a nominee.

-- One of the Texas district court judgeships has been vacant nearly four years, another has been vacant more than two years, and the two Fifth Circuit seats have been vacant for a combined four years.
+- One of the Texas district court judgeships has been vacant four years, another has been vacant nearly two years, and the two Fifth Circuit seats have been vacant for a combined four years.